adgad/chai-sip/src/pages/index.md

 ---
 templateKey: register-interest
+metaDescription: Chai Sip brings a richer tea experience for events events in London and the UK
 heading: We are currently building this website...
 tagline: Bring a richer tea experience to your next event
 image: /img/tea.jpg